lexmartinez/ionic-twitch-tv/CHALLENGE.md

 1. Objective: Build a **CodePen.io** app that is functionally similar to this: **[https://codepen.io/FreeCodeCamp/full/Myvqmo/](https://codepen.io/FreeCodeCamp/full/Myvqmo/)**.
 2. Fulfill the below **user stories**.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 3. User Story: I can see whether Free Code Camp is currently streaming on Twitch.tv.
-4 .User Story: I can click the status output and be sent directly to the Free Code Camp's Twitch.tv channel.
+4. User Story: I can click the status output and be sent directly to the Free Code Camp's Twitch.tv channel.
 5. User Story: if a Twitch user is currently streaming, I can see additional details about what they are streaming.
 6. Hint: See an example call to Twitch.tv's JSONP API at **[http://forum.freecodecamp.org/t/use-the-twitchtv-json-api/19541](http://forum.freecodecamp.org/t/use-the-twitchtv-json-api/19541)**.
 7. Hint: The relevant documentation about this API call is here: **[https://dev.twitch.tv/docs/v5/reference/streams/#get-stream-by-user](https://dev.twitch.tv/docs/v5/reference/streams/#get-stream-by-user)**.